-As a food-focused travel company that specializes in crafting Italy travel itineraries, we spend a lot of time advising clients how to eat on their trips.
-But also they return and ask our advice on how to recreate iconic recipes, like focaccia bread, at home.
-Here we’re sharing information about the origin of focaccia bread and our top 10 tips to bake it yourself.
+As a food-focused travel company that specializes in crafting Italy travel itineraries, we spend a lot of time advising clients on how to eat on their trips.
+But they also return and ask our advice on how to recreate iconic recipes, like focaccia bread, at home.

 The Most Popular Italian Bread

-While most food lovers are familiar with the thinner Tuscan style focaccia made with rosemary (known as schiacciata or “smashed” bread) or the airier Genoa-style Focaccia, there are numerous styles of focaccia from the various regions of Italy.
+While most food lovers are familiar with the thinner Tuscan-style focaccia made with rosemary (known as schiacciata or “smashed” bread) or the airier Focaccia Genovese, there are numerous styles of focaccia from the various regions of Italy.

-To help you keep it all straight, we’re giving you pretty much everything you need to know about focaccia bread including its origin, the most common styles, and tips to help you bake the most perfect batch.
+To help you keep it all straight, we’re giving you pretty much everything you need to know about focaccia bread, including its origin, the most common styles, and tips to help you bake the perfect batch.

 What Is Focaccia Bread And Where Does It Come From?

-If you were to take a time machine to the United States circa the mid-1990s, you’d see focaccia on seemingly every restaurant table.
-We’re not sure why or how but focaccia came into the collective American culinary consciousness around that time.
+If you were to take a time machine to the United States in the mid-1990s, you’d see focaccia on seemingly every restaurant table.
+We’re not sure why or how, but focaccia entered the collective American culinary consciousness around that time.

 The truth is focaccia has a history dating back almost 2,000 years.
-Some accounts credit the Etruscans while others give a nod to the Greeks for focaccia’s creation.
-These days Liguria (the region that’s home to Genoa) is considered the epicenter for traditional Italian focaccia.
+Some accounts credit the Etruscans, while others praise the Greeks for its creation.
+These days, Liguria, Italy (the region home to Genoa) is considered the epicenter for traditional Italian focaccia and pesto.
+By the way, if you’re wondering, you can read all about “What Is Pesto Sauce?”

 What Makes Focaccia Bread Different?

-As a general rule of thumb, a classic Italian-style pizza crust will be less than half an inch thick while most focaccia will be at least three-quarters of an inch thick.
-Also, focaccia is most commonly served at room temperature — though you can also eat focaccia bread cold or toasted.
+Generally, a classic Italian-style pizza crust is less than half an inch thick, while most focaccia is at least three-quarters of an inch thick.
+Focaccia is most commonly served at room temperature, although you can also eat it cold or toasted.

 Another difference between the two is the ingredients.
-If you’re curious as to what is focaccia bread made of, well, the answer is it’s usually a combination of strong flour (meaning a high gluten flour like bread flour), extra virgin olive oil, yeast, herbs, spices, salt, and pepper.
-Though those ingredients are similar to pizza, focaccia usually contains more leavening (yeast) than your typical pizza recipe
+If you’re curious as to what focaccia bread is made of, well, the answer is it’s usually a combination of strong flour (meaning a high-gluten flour like bread flour), extra virgin olive oil, yeast, herbs, spices, salt, and pepper.
+Those ingredients are similar to pizza, but focaccia usually contains more leavening (yeast) than your typical pizza recipe.

-True, making focaccia is a great way to try your hand at baking, but that doesn’t mean your first attempt will be a guaranteed success.
-Some struggle getting the bread to rise, some end up with super dense bread, and others bake focaccia that tastes overly yeasted.
+True, making focaccia is a great way to try baking, but that doesn’t mean your first attempt will be a guaranteed success.
+Some struggle to get the bread to rise, some end up with super dense bread, and others bake focaccia that tastes overly yeasted.

 Use Quality Ingredients